asutoshgha/imagecaptioningproject/README.md

 #### why is this project implimented in tensorflow ?

-Tensorflow is actively maintained by google and is very convenient to deploy on a server .It automatically switches to gpu while training if it finds one.
+Tensorflow is actively maintained by google and is very convenient to deploy on a server.
+It automatically switches to gpu while training if it finds one.

 #### what is BELU score ?

-BLEU, or the Bilingual Evaluation Understudy, is a score for comparing a candidate translation of text to one or more reference translations.Although developed for translation, it can be used to evaluate text generated for a suite of natural language processing tasks.
+BLEU, or the Bilingual Evaluation Understudy, is a score for comparing a candidate translation of text to one or more reference translations.
+Although developed for translation, it can be used to evaluate text generated for a suite of natural language processing tasks.

 In this project, you will discover the BLEU score for evaluating and scoring candidate text using the NLTK library in Python.